codac-team/codac/doc/source/manual/01-introduction/index.rst

 Then, a solver performs constraint propagation on the variables and provides a reliable set of feasible solutions corresponding to the considered problem.
 In this approach, the user concentrates on *what* is the problem instead of *how* to solve it, thus leaving the computer dealing with the *how*.
 The strength of this declarative paradigm lies in its simpleness, as it allows one to describe a complex problem without requiring the knowledge of resolution tools coming with specific parameters to choose.

+..
+Figure:: img/cst.png

+  In this theoretical view, a domain :math:`\mathbb{X}` depicted in yellow is known to enclose a solution :math:`\mathbf{x}^*` pictured by a red dot and consistent with two constraints :math:`\mathcal{L}_1` and :math:`\mathcal{L}_2`.
+The estimation of :math:`\mathbf{x}^*` consists in reducing :math:`\mathbb{X}` while satisfying :math:`\mathcal{L}_1` and :math:`\mathcal{L}_2`.
+After the propagation process, the set of feasible solutions has been reduced, by removing vectors that were not consistent with the constraints.

+When working with finite domains, a propagation technique can be used to simplify a problem.
+The process is run several times up to a fixed point reached when the domains cannot be reduced anymore.
+Interval analysis can be efficiently used for this purpose, taking advantage of interval arithmetic and its capacity to preserve any feasible solution.

 Variables
 ---------